isabella232/bas-style-kit/README.md

 It is assumed you have setup the environment you wish to use and your working directory is the root of this project.

 ### Development - local

+TODO: When refactoring move all these sections down to end-user documentation out of this README.

 #### Less styles